noahehall/theBookOfNoah/0current/virtualization/k8s/k8s.verbose.md

 ### cluster

-- a bunch of servers, which runc ontainers, joined into a group
+- a bunch of servers, which run containers, joined into a group
 - a single logical unit composed of many server nodes
+- state
+  - virtual network: all pods in a cluster can communicate with each other, even if deployed to different nodes within the cluster

 #### distributed db